What trail running emergency kit should I take with me?

 Lightweight windproof or waterproof jacket

-If you need rain protection, make sure you have a waterproof jacket, not a windproof or water-resistant jacket: both will soak through quickly in wet conditions.
-My current favorite waterproof running jacket is the lightweight On Weather Jacket.
-Read our reviews and see more photos of the jackets in action here: Men’s and Women’s.
+If you need rain protection, make sure you have a fully waterproof jacket, not a windproof or water-resistant jacket.
+A great waterproof running jacket should:

 Emergency foil blanket for running